-Environmental, social and governance ("ESG"), and being a good corporate citizen, is an emerging risk and something many stakeholders are expecting enhanced and improved reporting on.
+Environmental, social and governance (ESG), and being a good corporate citizen, is an emerging and evolving risk.
 The failure to adopt an ESG program that is integrated into long-term plans, strategy and business operations and that is focused on material ESG factors management and performance monitoring, may result in the inability to meet the Company's stakeholders' expectations.
-To mitigate these risks, the Company completed a year-long exercise to develop its ESG roadmap strategy and is now in the midst of operationalizing it.
+To mitigate these risks, the Company completed its ESG Roadmap, is now operationalizing it, and issues its inaugural ESG report in June 2024.